 Toy Library Assistant

 Assists library staff with the operation of a high quality and varied collection of toys and activities for loan to families / caregivers with pre-school aged children.
-This role would suit applicants who can commit to a roster / schedule on Tuesdays, Thursdays or Fridays for a minimum of 2-3 hour per week for 6 months.
+This role would suit applicants who can commit to a roster / schedule for a minimum of 2-3 hours per week for a minimum of 6 months.